 An organization can clarify its mission on the 990 and detail its accomplishments of the previous year.
 A donor can find out where the group gets its revenue.
 A foundation can see just how sustainable the charity might be.
 A potential employee can know how well the nonprofit pays its top employees.

 Form 990 required by non profits is an annual report that all tax-exempt organizations must file with the IRS.
 It provides information on a nonprofit’s income, expenses and other financial activities for the year in question.
-The information is used by the IRS to determine if a nonprofit should have its tax-exempt status revoked.
+Its information helps the IRS determine if a nonprofit should have its tax-exempt status revoked.

 What are the Form 990 filing requirements?

-Form 990 is the informational tax return used by tax-exempt organizations, nonexempt charitable trusts, and section 527 political organizations to report financial information to the Internal Revenue Service (IRS).
-It must be filed to provide the IRS with information required by section 6033.
+Tax-exempt organizations, nonexempt charitable trusts, and section 527 political organizations use Form 990 to report their financial details to the Internal Revenue Service (IRS).
+They need to file this form to meet the requirements of section 6033.

 It includes items such as: the organization’s legal name and mailing address; name and address of a principal officer; website address if the organization has one, and confirmation that the organization’s annual gross receipts are $50,000 or less.